ioBroker/ioBroker.iot/README.md

 To use the iot adapter, you should first register on the ioBroker cloud [https://iobroker.pro](https://iobroker.pro).

+Note: Humidity sensor cannot be shown alone without temperature sensor, because Alexa and Google Home do not support such devices.

 [Reference to google API type settings](https://developers.google.com/actions/smarthome/guides/)

 ![Intro](img/intro.png)